Computing the inverses, their power sums, and extrema for Euler's totient and other multiplicative functions: Computation of atomic series

-We remark that our algorithm is generic and works for any multiplicative function $f$, provided that we can construct atomic series $L_{p_1}, \dots, L_{p_{\ell}}$.
-Namely, we need to determine suitable $p$ and compute the corresponding coefficients $A_d$ defined by \eqref{FAd}.
-Below we give specific examples.
+As we explained above, our algorithm is generic and works for any multiplicative function $f$, provided that we can construct atomic series $L_{p_1}, \dots, L_{p_{\ell}}$.
+To construct them, we need to determine suitable primes $p$ and compute the corresponding series coefficients $A_d$ defined by \eqref{FAd}.
+Below we describe such computation in details for the functions $\varphi(\cdot)$ and $\sigma_k(\cdot)$.
+We remark that in both cases we rely on primality testing, which for a number with $n$ bits can be done in time $O(\log^{6+\epsilon} n)$ for any $\epsilon>0$~\cite{Lenstra2002}.
+Using probabilistic primality test (e.g., Miller--Rabin test~\cite{Rabin1980}) can save a factor of $\log^3 n$.

-\subsection{Euler's totient function, $\varphi$}
+\subsection{Euler's totient function}